Get all the latest Airbnb data for Guanacaste

 What property type performs best in Guanacaste in 2026?

-As of the first half of 2026, the best-performing property type for risk-adjusted returns is the 2-bedroom condo or townhouse in a walkable beach hub with pool, A/C, security, and parking.
+As of early 2026, the best-performing residential Airbnb property type in Guanacaste for a normal investor is usually a 2-bedroom condo or townhouse in a walkable beach hub with pool, A/C, parking, security, good Wi-Fi, and written short-term rental permission.

 What sources have we used to write this blog article?